-Discover a historical monument, the museum and its temporary exhibitions in the frame of the exceptional former residence of the Counts of Geneva and the Dukes of Genevois-Nemours.
+Discover a historical monument, the museum and its temporary exhibitions, displayed in the exceptional setting of the former residence of the Counts of Geneva and the Dukes of Genevois-Nemours.

-Listed as a historic monument in 1959, Annecy Castle was the residence of the Counts of Geneva in the 13th and 14th centuries.
-Over the following two centuries, new construction work gave the castle this unique appearance, a summarised version of medieval defensive architecture and elegance inspried by castles in Ile de France.
-Abandoned as a residence in the 17th century, it was used as military barracks up until 1947.
+Listed as a Historical Monument in 1902, Annecy Castle became the residence of the Counts of Geneva in the 13th and 14th centuries.
+Over the following two centuries, successive modifications transformed the castle, giving it the unique appearance we can admire today.
+The resulting structure is a combination of medieval defensive architecture and renaissance elegance, inspired by castles in Ile de France.
+Abandoned as a residence in the 17th century, the Annecy Castle was later used as military barracks until 1947.

-The municipality of Annecy bought the castle from the Army Ministry in 1953.
+In 1953, the city of Annecy bought the castle from the Ministry of Defense.
 The museum's first exhibition was inaugurated three years later.
-Since then, the museum has presented various temporary exhibitions for visitors, as well as collections related to the regional heritage, the lake's archaeology, medieval sculpture, landscape painting, contemporary art and animation films.
+Since then, the museum has presented various temporary exhibitions for visitors, as well as collections related to regional heritage, underwater archeology, medieval sculpture, landscape painting, contemporary art and animation films.

 Group rate available for more than 6 people.